 With this ability, both your destructive and healing spells get improved if your Wildfire Spirit is out.

-When you cast a spell that either deals fire damage or restore hit points and your Wildfire Spirit is out, roll a d8.
-One damage or healing roll of that spell gets a bonus amount equal to the number that you rolled on that d8.
+Whenever you cast a spell that deals fire damage or restores hit points and your Wildfire Spirit is summoned, roll a d8.
+You gain a bonus equal to the number rolled to one damage or healing roll of the spell.

 At level 10, the Circle of Wildfire Druid gets the Cauterizing Flames ability.